FukiBabasaki/hiragana-recogniser/README.md

 The app is written in python with flask.
 Some element is enabled by Javascript.
 It's hosted on AWS EC2 and the model is deployed on sagemaker inference endpoint.

-My model is inspired by this [thesis](http://cs231n.stanford.edu/reports/2016/pdfs/262_Report.pdf).
+My model is inspired by this [thesis](http://cs231n.stanford.edu/reports/2016/pdfs/262_Report.pdf) (My model outperforms the model introduced in this thesis by around 2-3% in accuracy).

 ## Model description